Pistonight/botw-save-state/README.md

 Don't restore in water or on a ladder.

 #### Q: Crash
-Please open an issue and upload the crash report found in `/atmosphere/crash_reports/<timestamp>.log`, where `<timestamp>` is a number.
+If you installed the mod before SS2.0 and is upgrading, make sure to delete `/atmosphere/exefs_patches/botwsavs`.
+Otherwise, Please open an issue and upload the crash report found in `/atmosphere/crash_reports/<timestamp>.log`, where `<timestamp>` is a number.
 The greatest number is the most recent crash.